-From past experience, what problems do you forecast I will have in procuring surveillance cameras?
+From past experience, what problems do you anticipate I will have in procuring surveillance cameras?
 How will you mitigate any problems that may arise as I procure surveillance cameras?

 What are the advantages in procuring a surveillance camera from a domestic supplier over a foreign supplier?

 What raw materials do you import?
-If the sourcing country is experiencing economic-, political- or weather-related problems, do you have other suppliers you may source materials from?
+If the sourcing country is experiencing economic, political or weather-related problems, do you have other suppliers you can source materials from?
 How does this impact prices?

 Where are the majority of your customers located?

 How do tariffs and freight costs impact your product prices?